TritonVM/triton-vm/specification/src/hash-table.md

 1. after having executed a `hash` instruction, stack registers `st5` through `st9` in the [processor](processor-table.md) correspond to the digest computed in the Hash Coprocessor, i.e., the first 5 values of the Hash Table's row with round index equal to 9.
 1. whenever the processor executes an `absorb_init` or `absorb` instruction, the values of the stack's 10 top-most registers `st0` through `st9` in the processor correspond to (a) some row or (b) the difference of consecutive rows, respectively, in the Hash Table with round index equal to 1.
 1. whenever the processor executes a `squeeze` instruction,  the values of the stack's 10 top-most registers correspond `st0` through `st9` in the processor correspond to the Sponge's current state, _i.e._, the first 10 values of the Hash Table's row with round index equal to 1.
+1. whenever the processor executes any of the three Sponge instructions `absorb_init`, `absorb`, or `squeeze`, the register `CI` in the Hash Table corresponds to register `CI` in the Processor Table.

 ## Padding